 Finally, the third option is to hire a car.
 Driving in Mexico it’s not that hard however it’s not super easy either, so make sure to pick this option, if you are confident that you will be able to drive in Mexico.
 I’m currently writing a guide on driving in Mexico, so once it’s ready, I will link to it here.

-In our case, we were driving to Guanajuato and San Miguel de Allende, but we didn’t hire a car because my husband is originally from Mexico City and his family just borrowed us their car for a couple of days.
+In our case, we were driving to Guanajuato and San Miguel de Allende, but we didn’t hire a car because Jose is originally from Mexico City and his family just borrowed us their car for a couple of days.

 Driving to Guanajuato and San Miguel de Allende from Mexico City

 I said mentioned before, and you probably already know, Mexico City is huge.
 Traffic in Mexico City is also quite crazy.
 I recommend you avoid driving to Guanajuato and San Miguel de Allende on the weekends because that’s when everybody goes outside of Mexico City to their vacation homes or on their holidays or to visit relatives.

 If you decide to drive on the weekday there are certain times you should avoid.
 First of all the rush hours when everybody goes to work.
 That’s from 7:30 am until 9:30 am.
 Secondly, avoid the time when all the moms go to pick up the kids from school that’s from 12 to 2.

 That leaves you with a slot from 9:30 am until 12 and that’s when you should ideally leave Mexico City.

 If you’re looking for a perfect navigator they used to be an app called Waze however it was recently purchased by Google.
 So Google Maps now give you all the best information about traffic, crashes and congestions, as well as the areas to avoid.
 Google maps usually offer a really good route, so we used Google Maps on a recent trip to Mexico City and we didn’t have any problems with navigation whatsoever.